A Whiteboard Task Management System for Working From Home

 Whether we like it not, all the work we do has a physical component.
 We might feel anxious, relieved, or frustrated at different times of the day.
 Even if working entirely online or in front of a screen, a lot of people will feel exhausted at the end of a long day.
 Your productivity and focus are both subject to those physical factors.
 For instance, many professionals will admit that there's a little dopamine hit that fires every time they get to cross something off a task list, regardless of how important it is.
 Wenda explains how important that sense is to staying productive:

 "There's a little bit of satisfaction in taking a different color pen and crossing off the stuff you actually got done in that particular week.
-Then you grab a new whiteboard, and you say, "I still have to do this, this, and this."
-And you wipe off the old one, so you're ready to hit the ground running on Monday.
 It's a great feeling."

 A Truly Custom System